MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/identity-access-management.md

 ## Design considerations

 - **Kubernetes cluster onboarding**
   - Decide between Azure AD user vs service principal to onboard Kubernetes cluster to Azure Arc individually or at scale.
-Please refer [Platform Automation CDA](./platform-automation.md) for implementation details.
+Please review to the [Automation disciplines critical design area](./platform-automation.md) for additional implementation details.
   - As Kubernetes cluster onboarding to Azure Arc requires Cluster Admin role on the Kubernetes cluster, decide between using a user from on-premises or other cloud identity provider or Kubernetes service account with Cluster Admin role.

 - **Kubernetes cluster management**